Rich Reel

 programmer to write their instrument control software.

-for both work and home projects.
+for work and home projects.

 Patents